OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 - On all graphics pages and the unit page, add a click box "display all" that is unchecked by default.
 It will go next to the units dropdown menu on graphics pages and somewhere appropriate on the unit page.
 The units displayed will be limited to preferredDisplay units.
 If the "display all" box is checked then all displayable units are listed except for admins on the unit page.
 The idea is that there may be a lot of units so limiting to the common ones by default is valuable.
 Sites not wanting this can make all units preferredDisplay of true.
 We are adding the values to the database and admin page to plan for this.
 - Allowing CSV input/export of units and conversions.
 - Groups have an area field.
 We probably want one for meters too.
 Also, the unit is unclear and should probably be connected to the new units.
+This is now done for area normalization.
 - Should OED allow multiple y-axis units so could graph more than one type of unit at a time?
 From [Examples](#examples): Display Natural Gas as BTU along with the temperature in Celsius.
 This is interesting since heating costs vary with temperature.
 These are not compatible units and there is not a desire to combine them.
 What the user wants is two lines on the same graph.
 This requires us to display two y-axis units (one for BTU and one for temperature).
 We need to have a way to determine when the user is asking for aggregation (sum) vs. two separate lines/values.
 Note that if we wanted something other than BTU for the energy then that would be a transformation to do first before displaying.
 See [potential future work](#potential-future-enhancements) for dealing with this.
 - Some of the conversions may vary with time.
 Examples are cost, size of buildings, probably others.
 Concretely, the cost of an energy type (electrical rates, etc. vary with time).
 Do we want to do this (would be nice)?
 We need a way to store time varying values in the database and how to label ones that apply for all time before/after the given time.
 We also need to decide how to efficiently implement this.
 Breaking up the meter date ranges for each time range of change might be a pain and slow the system down.
 One idea that needs to be looked at is using dummy meters with limited points that span the time ranges where meters could be multiplied or maybe linearly transformed (not just added) to get the final result.
+This now has a design document.
 - We have wanted to allow scaling (at least +/- but general linear would be nice) when a meter is combined into a group.
 This might fit in with this work. (issue #[161](https://github.com/OpenEnergyDashboard/OED/issues/161)).
 The current design seems to support doing the transformation as a unit conversion and then using that in the group.
 This might also support making some meters generation vs consumption if the slope is -1.
 We can also likely do a baseline that does not vary with time by doing a linear transformation where slope = 1 and intercept is the negative of the baseline to remove that value from every reading.
 - Energy usage in buildings varies by size, number of occupants and the weather conditions.
 To allow sites to better understand how their energy usage compared to expectations and across buildings, we will allow the data presented to be normalized for these considerations.
 This requires normalizing data based on values in the database (except for weather where the data often comes from a weather service and hooking this up for some systems is part of this work).
 This is more important now that we have map graphics.
 Note area and no. people that does not vary with time is close to the unit conversions but the value of the conversion comes from the database.
 Here are [some ideas/plans from 2018 GSoC](./GSoc/normalize.md)